awsdocs/amazon-translate-developer-guide/doc_source/get-started-console.md

 To start translating text, sign in to the AWS Management Console and open the Amazon Translate console\.
 If this is the first time that you've used Amazon Translate, choose **Try Amazon Translate**\.

 In the **API Explorer**, choose the source and target languages\.
-Enter the text that you want to translate in the left\-hand text box, the translated text appears in the right\-hand text box\.
+Enter the text that you want to translate in the left\-hand text box\.
+The translated text appears in the right\-hand text box\.

 ![\[The translate text page of the Amazon Translate API Explorer.\]](http://docs.aws.amazon.com/translate/latest/dg/images/gs-10.png)